05 Oct My House Flooded. How to Dry it Out and Find Signs of Mold

 2019 has been one of the worst years for flooding on record.
 Most of the Midwest has been hit with higher than usual water levels and many homes have been damaged.
 If your home has sustained damage and like many, you don’t have adequate flood insurance, you might find yourself at a loss as to how to tackle the disaster.
-Water not only destroys a house within hours, it also poses a huge health risk if not dealt with immediately.
+Water not only destroys a house within hours, but it also poses a huge health risk if not dealt with immediately.

 Mold can start to grow within 24 hours of water entering the structure and while it might not be visible to the eye, mold can be present and cause upper respiratory issues if not dealt with.
 According to FEMA, mold exposure can lead to the following: